DCC-EX/dcc-ex.github.io/docs/throttles/software/ex-webthrottle.rst

 The options button lets you save labels to go on your function buttons for each of your locos.
 We will be updating this document soon to give you more information on this and other new features.

-.. note:: Not all CS functions are fully supported in the emulator yet.
+.. note:: Not all Command Station functions are fully supported in the emulator yet.
 This means that although the software works, not all the responses will be shown in the debug console.
 This will be completed in a next release.

 Going Further / Developing